erred/seankhliao.com/src/blog/12023-08-26-distroless-containers.md

 and seem to contain even more metadata files, plus a bunch of alpine apk keys for some reason.
 It's 1 layer with a 2.0 MB size.

+Though for Go binaries,
+now you can `import _ "time/tzdata"` and `import _ "golang.org/x/crypto/x509roots/fallback"`
+to bundle both timezone info and ca ca certificates in the binary.
+This leaves a default non-root user as the main feature, along with some directories and metadata (`/etc/protocols` anyone?) as the differences, which doesn't seem like a great loss, considering the container executor can just override the user id, and mount temp dirs when necessary (readonly root?).